Ruchira Palliyaguruge

-Ruchira Palliyaguruge's debut One Day International (ODI) umpiring was between Sri Lanka and Australia at Hambantota in 2011.
+Palliyaguruge's One Day International (ODI) umpiring debut was in a match between Sri Lanka and Australia at Hambantota in 2011.
 Ruchira's umpiring career has been marked with controversy.
 According to an article in The Sunday Times: Senior cricket umpires have petitioned Sri Lanka Cricket that umpires such as Ruchira Palliyaguruge named for the ICC Panel have not been done according to merit.
 He made his Twenty20 debut on 17 August 2004, for Panadura Sports Club in the 2004 SLC Twenty20 Tournament.

 He was selected as one of the twenty umpires to stand in matches during the 2015 Cricket World Cup.
 He stood in the final of the 2016 Asia Cup.
 In November 2016 he won Sri Lanka Cricket's award for International Umpire of the Year.